queryluke/masseffect-5e-data/data/feats/additional-augment.md

 name: Additional Augment
 new: true
 mechanics:
-  - type: additional-augment
+  - type: model-choice
     options: true
+    model: species
+    limits:
+      - attr: species
+        value: quarian
 prerequisite: Quarian
 prereq:
   - type: species
     limit: [quarian]
 ---
 Choose an augment as listed in the Cybernetic Augmentation trait.
 You gain all features of that augment, in addition to your current one.